markburgess/Cellibrium/RobIoTs/CGNgine/README.md

 ## Relationship to CFEngine 2 and 3

-KM-CFEngine is *not* a drop-in upgrade for CFEngine 2 installations.
+CGNgine is *not* a drop-in upgrade for CFEngine 2 installations.
 It is incompatible with the CFEngine 2 policy language.

-KM-CFEngine is a drop-in replacement for some versions of CFEngine 3, but diverges from the CFEngine core at around version 3.6.
+CGNgine is an approximate drop-in replacement for some versions of CFEngine 3, but diverges from the CFEngine core at around version 3.6.
+No suitability or compatability is promised.

 MB, August 2016